 Digesting criticism: The Magician receives harsh feedback without being destroyed.
 He extracts the useful truth and releases the rest without resentment or defensive reactivity.

 Transforming betrayal: The Magician uses betrayal to deepen his wisdom rather than harden his heart.
-Each wound becomes a teacher rather than a reason to withdraw from human connection.
+Each wound becomes a teacher rather than a reason to withdraw from connection.

 Metabolizing failure: The Magician turns failures into fuel for growth rather than evidence of worthlessness.
 He sits with the sting before extracting the lesson.